the assumption of responsibility for the welfare of the world

 The centrality of biological sex to reproduction and the importance of reproduction for survival of the species reinforced the fundamental social division in human society, so that all current societies distinguish humans by sex.
 Traditional sex-based social roles are still common, as are the ensuing differences in behavior.

-The term ‘gender’ (from Latin GENVS, “kind” or “class”) was originally equivalent to ‘sex’.
+The term ‘gender’ (from Latin GENVS, stem GENER-, “kind, class”) was originally equivalent to ‘sex’.
 It has also been used by linguists to discuss grammatical categories of nouns.
 Indo-European (and thus many of its descendants) had three grammatical genders, described as “feminine”, “masculine”, and “neuter”.
 Human female individuals were described using feminine nouns, human male individuals using masculine nouns, and often (but not always) human female and male types (for example, “mother” and “father”), and female and male non-human animals, were likewise described using feminine and masculine nouns, respectively.
 Other nouns, referring to objects and ideas without an inherent sex, retained grammatical genders that could appear arbitrary, being based on earlier non-sex categories.

 Within recent decades, a new use of ‘gender’ has been coined, which distinguishes ‘gender’ from ‘sex’, so that ‘gender’ refers to the social categories, of associated roles and behaviors, while ‘sex’ retains its biological meaning.
-Eventually ‘gender’, in this understanding, came to be viewed strictly in terms of identity; a person’s gender was the social category that person identified with.
-This was always a minority usage, though, perhaps predictably, its users insisted that the older biological meaning of ‘gender’ was wrong and ignorant, particularly given the users’ overrepresentation among educators and the well-educated.
+The first use of this distinction was evidently meant as a negative; feminists used the distinction to critique the forced roles and stereotypes that arose from our traditional (indeed, historical) thinking about sex.
+Eventually ‘gender’, following from this distinction, was adopted by identitarians to specify an identity; a person’s gender was the social category that person identified with.
+Notably, this identitarian use of ‘gender’ is neutral or even positive; people identify with roles and stereotypes and that is an accepted, normal part of human life.
+(This distinction between ‘sex’ and ‘gender’ has always been a minority usage, though, perhaps predictably, its users often insist that the older biological meaning of ‘gender’ was wrong and ignorant, particularly given the users’ overrepresentation among educators and the well-educated.)